 - Easier to establish clover seed

-Autumn reseeding may suit from a feed budget perspective, but there are some risks:
+Autumn reseeding may suit from a feed budget perspective in grassland management, but there are some risks:

 - Lower soil temperature can decrease seed germination – aim to sow agri grass seed by early September